Create a Workflow

 Once the workflow is created, you’ll land in the workflow builder.
 This is where you will select the triggers, actions, and other steps to build the rest of your workflow.
 Unless you’ve installed one of our Shareable Workflows, you’ll see a blank workflow.

-Once activated any person that satisfies the entry Trigger from that point on enters into the automation.
-Workflow triggers are not retroactive and will not trigger for people that already met the trigger criteria.
+When the workflow trigger is enabled, any person that satisfies the Trigger from that point on enters into the automation.
+Workflow Triggers are not retroactive and will not trigger for people that already met the trigger criteria.

-Performs a selected task on the person such as apply a tag, subscribe to a campaign and others.
+Actions are the steps required for people to reach your Goal.
+You can perform a selected task on a person such as apply a tag, send to a campaign and more.
 An action can come from Drip or from another integrated provider such as Facebook.

-Examines a person's data based on a given conditional and determines one of two paths the person will proceed.
+Split a path into two branches “Yes” or “No.” Decisions examine a person's data based on a given conditional and determine one of two paths the person will proceed.

 Sends a person down simultaneous paths at the same time.
-Each path may consist of additional nodes.
+Each path may consist of additional steps.

 Run a series of marketing tactics against another series to determine which is more effective.

-Removes a person from the workflow.
-All workflows contain a permanent exit node at the lowest most point.
+Removes a person from the Workflow.
+All Workflows contain an Exit step at the lowest most point.